deathbeds/pidgy/readme.md

     import readme
 ```

-    The rites module is not an IPython extension.
+    The rites extension is already loaded.
+To reload it, use:
+      %reload_ext rites
     foo is 42
     0
     1